1580

 - the Prior’s house,

-Cross-section of the Church as existed in 1736
+Cross-section of the Church dated 1736 by Ferdinand Delamonce

 (Archives départementales du Rhône)

-The little door at the end of the choir opens on to the small cloister through which one could enter into the chapter house and the dinning-room.
+The little door at the end of the choir opens into the small cloister through which one could enter into the chapterhouse and the dining room.

 (photo Jean-Marc Berthier, laboratoire Gris souris Lyon)